Conservapedia: Reception

 The Conservapedia project has come under significant criticism for numerous factual inaccuracies and factual relativism.
-Wired magazine observed that Conservapedia was "attracting lots of derisive comments on blogs and a growing number of phony articles written by mischief makers".
+Wired magazine observed that Conservapedia was "attracting lots of derisive comments on blogs and a growing number of phony articles written by mischief makers."
 Iain Thomson in Information World Review wrote that "leftist subversives" may have been creating deliberate parody entries.
 Conservapedia has been compared to CreationWiki, a wiki written from a creationist perspective, and Theopedia, a wiki with a Reformed theology focus.
-Fox News obliquely compared it with other new conservative websites competing with mainstream ones, such as MyChurch, a Christian version of social networking site MySpace, and GodTube, a Christian version of video site YouTube.
+In 2007, Fox News obliquely compared it with other new conservative websites competing with mainstream ones at the time, such as MyChurch, a Christian version of the then-popular social networking site Myspace, and Godtube, a Christian version of video site YouTube.

 Tom Flanagan, a conservative professor of political science at the University of Calgary, has argued that Conservapedia is more about religion, specifically Christianity, than political or social conservatism and that it "is far more guilty of the crime they're attributing to Wikipedia" than Wikipedia itself.
-Matt Millham of the military-oriented newspaper Stars and Stripes called Conservapedia "a Web site that caters mostly to evangelical Christians".
-Its scope as an encyclopedia, according to its founders, "offers a historical record from a Christian and conservative perspective".
+Matt Millham of the military-oriented newspaper Stars and Stripes called Conservapedia "a Web site that caters mostly to evangelical Christians."
+Its scope as an encyclopedia, according to its founders, "offers a historical record from a Christian and conservative perspective."
 APC magazine perceives this to be representative of Conservapedia's own problem with bias.
-Conservative Christian commentator Rod Dreher has been highly critical of the website's "Conservative Bible Project", an ongoing retranslation of the Bible which Dreher attributes to "insane hubris" on the part of "right-wing ideologues".
+Conservative Christian commentator Rod Dreher has been highly critical of the website's "Conservative Bible Project", an ongoing retranslation of the Bible which Dreher attributes to "insane hubris" on the part of "right-wing ideologues."

-The project has also been criticized for presenting a false dichotomy between conservatism and liberalism, as well as between Christian Fundamentalism and atheism, and for promoting relativism with the implicit idea that there "often are two equally valid interpretations of the facts".
-Matthew Sheffield, writing in the conservative daily newspaper The Washington Times, argued that conservatives concerned about bias should contribute more often to Wikipedia rather than use Conservapedia as an alternative since he felt that alternative websites like Conservapedia are often "incomplete".
-Author Damian Thompson asserts that the purpose of Conservapedia is to "dress up nonsense as science".
+The project has also been criticized for presenting a false dichotomy between conservatism and liberalism, as well as between Christian fundamentalism and atheism, and for promoting relativism with the implicit idea that there "often are two equally valid interpretations of the facts."
+Matthew Sheffield, writing in the conservative daily newspaper The Washington Times, argued that conservatives concerned about bias should contribute more often to Wikipedia rather than use Conservapedia as an alternative since he felt that alternative websites like Conservapedia are often "incomplete."
+Author Damian Thompson asserts that the purpose of Conservapedia is to "dress up nonsense as science."